luckmanqasim/Kijiji-Radar/README.md

 ## Usage Guide

-To use MarketBot, follow these steps:
+To use Kijiji Radar, follow these steps:

 1. Run the main script: